evershinemj/English/vocabulary.md

 fetish
 - ( usually disapproving ) the fact that a person spends too much time doing or thinking about a particular thing 迷恋；癖 She has a fetish about cleanliness.

+---

+karate
+- 空手道

+---

+daytime
+- 白天
+  In the daytime he stayed up in his room, sleeping, or listening to music.
+  You don't often see this bird in (the) daytime.
+  The park is open during (the) daytime.
+- 日间的 Daytime television and radio is broadcast during the morning and afternoon on weekdays.

+---

+daytime television